 SCADA stands for Supervisory Control and Data Acquisition.
 In oil and gas, it is the stack that pulls data from sensors at the wellhead, tank battery, compressor station, or disposal well, sends it over cell, radio, or satellite to a server, and gives the office a live view of what is happening.
 The same stack can send commands back to start a pump, close a valve, or shut in a well.
 This guide walks through how the layers fit together, what the real costs look like, which vendors show up most often, and the honest call on when SCADA earns its keep versus when a simpler monitoring approach is the better fit.

 The short version: SCADA is powerful and expensive.
-For unconventional operators with tank batteries, compression, and injection, it is table stakes.
-For a 30-well conventional operator, it is almost always overkill.
+For unconventional pads, central compression, gas plants, and large facilities where downtime is measured in dollars per hour, it is table stakes.
+For conventional wells where the per-site math never penciled, or legacy SCADA that is breaking down and not worth the cost to babysit, it is almost always overkill.
+Well count is not the right axis here (a 50-well operator and a 5,000-well operator can both run conventional wells where SCADA does not pay back).
+Facility complexity and per-site economics are.
 Nobody else in this space will tell you the second half of that sentence, which is exactly why we’re starting there.

 What SCADA Actually Is